Home

 dotProduct(N, crossProduct(edge2, C2)) > 0) return true; // P is inside the triangle

-Note the similarities between this method and the method we used in the rasterization lesson to find if a pixel overlaps a (2D) triangle.
+Note the similarities between this method and the method used in the rasterization lesson to determine if a pixel overlaps a (2D) triangle.

 Let's write the complete ray-triangle intersection test routine code.
-First, we will compute the triangle's normal, then test if the ray and the triangle are parallel.
-If they are, the intersection test fails.
-If they are not parallel, we compute \(t\), from which we can compute the intersection point P. If the inside-out test succeeds (we test if P is on the left side of each triangle's edges), then the ray intersects the triangle, and P is inside the triangle's boundaries.
-The test is successful.
+First, we'll compute the triangle's normal, then test if the ray and the triangle are parallel.
+If they are parallel, the intersection test fails.
+If not, we compute \(t\), from which we can determine the intersection point \(P\).
+If the inside-out test is successful (testing if \(P\) is on the left side of each of the triangle's edges), then the ray intersects the triangle, and \(P\) is within the triangle's boundaries, making the test successful.

 bool rayTriangleIntersect(